AuroraGorgan/testing_project_manual_testing/Database Project for Watch and Win.md

 <ol type="a">
   <li>DDL (Data Definition Language)</li>

 The following instructions were written in the scope of CREATING the structure of the database (CREATE INSTRUCTIONS)

-create database Watch_and_Win;
+'create database Watch_and_Win;

 create table movie_purchases
 ( movie_id int primary key,